-2.9.2 Example track
+2.9.3 Creating a track from scratch

 We will create the track "tutorial" step by step.
 We store everything in the directory ~/rally-tracks/tutorial but you can choose any other location.

 First, get some data.
 Geonames provides geo data under a creative commons license.
 Download allCountries.zip (around 300MB), extract it and inspect allCountries.txt.